glennirwin/webgp/src/API.md

 ```

 ## VertexArray ##
 For passing a pre-built vertex array for a VertexComputer to use (note: units, struct, and data will be inherited).
 It is created similar to the VertexComputer.
-Creating a VertexArray object is similar to the creating a VertexComputer without the shader stuff.
+Creating a VertexArray object is similar to creating a VertexComputer without the shader glsl code.
 Here is an example:
 ```javascript
 const va = new GP.VertexArray({
    units: 1000,